py2ai/py2ai.github.io/_posts/2021-02-24-How-to-send-audio-from-PyAudio-over-socket.md

 categories: [Socket Programming Series]
 mathjax: true
 featured-img: matthiasgroeneveld
-summary: This tutorial is about using PyAudio and TCP sockets for server-client transfer of audio stream
+description: This tutorial is about using PyAudio and TCP sockets for server-client transfer of audio stream
 ---

 Hi!
 Let's say we have an audio file (.wav), and we want to send it to the client so that the client can listen